 Food for fermentation

 So how does it work?
-We start with adding some organic cane sugar to the brewed tea leaves.
+We start with adding organic cane sugar to the brewed tea leaves.
 As soon as the tea is cooled down, we add our cultures (or scoby) to the sweet brew.
 First the yeast get to work.
 Those little creatures are sugar addicts and go through the sugar supply fast.
 They split the sucrose into fructose and glucose, which is then converted into alcohol and C02.
 Alcohol is a byproduct of their digestion.
 This is the cue for the bacteria to step in.
 They convert most of this alcohol into acetic and gluconic acid.
 After one month of fermentation the initial sugar content is drastically decreased and our brew tastes nicely tart and slightly sweet.

 What type of sugar?